gertalot/macbook-linux/README.md

 - [using xorriso](https://askubuntu.com/questions/1110651/how-to-produce-an-iso-image-that-boots-only-on-uefi)
 - [custom bootable iso with xorriso](https://www.0xf8.org/2020/03/recreating-isos-that-boot-from-both-dvd-and-mass-storage-such-as-usb-sticks-and-in-both-legacy-bios-and-uefi-environments/)

-This is working as of December 2024.
+This is working as of March 2025.

 ## Prerequisites